sachingsachin/storm-examples/README.md

 1. Build jar using `mvn clean package`
 2. Copy target/storm\_hello\_world-0.0.1-SNAPSHOT.jar to a convienient location.
 3. Run storm as `bin/storm jar ../\*.jar examples.storm.storm\_hello\_world.[enter-class-name-to-run]`

+## Elastic Search Bolt

+Elastic-Search Bolt has an extensive list of options that can be tuned.
+In KafkaToElasticSearch.java, an input message is parsed with a custom formatter before writing to Elastic-Search.

+If you see no errors on the console, check your Elastic-Search cluster to see the documents

+[http://localhost:9200/\_cat/indices?v](http://localhost:9200/_cat/indices?v) should show "storm" index and the number of documents in it.

+[http://127.0.0.1:9200/storm/\_search/?size=10&pretty=1](http://127.0.0.1:9200/storm/_search/?size=10&pretty=1) should show the documents indexed.

+curl -XDELETE 'http://localhost:9200/storm/' deletes the storm index.